Tennessee lawmaker becomes latest House Democrat not to seek reelection - KTVZ

 “I cannot thank the people of Nashville enough.
 You backed me more than almost anyone in Tennessee history,” he said.

+In a longer statement released on Tuesday, Cooper said, “Despite my strength at the polls, I could not stop the General Assembly from dismembering Nashville.
+No one tried harder to keep our city whole.
+I explored every possible way, including lawsuits, to stop the gerrymandering and to win one of the three new congressional districts that now divide Nashville.”

+But, he continued on to say, “there’s no way, at least for me in this election cycle, but there may be a path for other worthy candidates.”

-Cooper wrote in a longer statement that he posted to his Twitter account that he decided to announce his decision “promptly so that others have more time to campaign.”
+Cooper said that he decided to announce his decision “promptly so that others have more time to campaign.”

+He also said that he plans to return individual contributions he has received “for this race so that donors can redirect them as they choose.”

 The-CNN-Wire